Strawberry picking season starts from December to May, which makes it the best time to fill your basket of juicy red strawberries.

 It won’t be long until you pass this yellow coffee shop, called Fufu Coffee.
 Be careful here as we almost missed it, so we advise you to look out for the next signpost which will come up on your right-hand side as you walk past Fufu Coffee.

 Once you spot the signpost on your right, follow its direction off the road that’ll lead straight to Couples Tree.

 Yep, this is Couples Tree.
-We were looking all around here but disappointedly realized that this was literally it.
+We were looking all around here but disappointedly realized that this was it.
 Not too sure it helped the romance vibe to be told the wider tree is represented as the guy, and the thinner tree is his lady…

 Continue down the road (about 100m meters) past the Couples Tree signpost, and you’ll come to this strawberry orchard.

-On the other side of the road to the orchard is the shop that’ll provide you the basket and scissors to go strawberry picking.
+On the other side of the road to the orchard is the shop that’ll provide you with the basket and scissors to go strawberry picking.

 You will need to return to the counter when you’re done picking so the staff can calculate the price of your strawberries by weighing your basket.